mohsenasadi501/DataStructureAlgorithm/README.md

 - Remove Node = **O(V^2)**

-If you know how many nodes you need and you are not going to add item this type is greate to use because time complexity of edges is **O(1)**
+If you know how many nodes you need and you are not going to add an item this type is great to use because the time complexity of edges is **O(1)**

 ### Adjacency List

-Second Approach **(Adjacency List)** and implement with array of linked list and every element of array has a linked list and contains nodes that is more space efficeint with the first one and  space complexity is **O(V + E)**
+The second Approach **(Adjacency List)** and implemented with an Array of Linked Lists every element of an Array has a Linked List and contains nodes that are more space efficient with the first one and  space complexity is **O(V + E)**

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/adjacencyList.png" alt="adjacencyList.png" width="412">

-The worst case scenario is when every node is connected to every other node we say we have **Dense Graph**
+The worst-case scenario is when every node is connected to every other node we say we have a **Dense Graph**

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/densegraph.png" alt="densegraph.png" width="364">

 ##### TimeCompexity:

-K = Number of edges of each Nodes.
+K = Number of edges of each Node.

 **Average scenario:**